-Signs Your Granite Countertop Needs Resealing
+Granite Countertops: Signs It Needs Resealing

 Introduction

-Granite Countertop Sealing
+Granite Countertop Sealer

-Granite countertops undergo an essential sealing process during fabrication, designed to protect against stains and enhance durability.
-This initial seal is foundational to the countertop’s longevity.
+Granite Countertops undergo an essential sealing process during fabrication, designed to protect against stains and enhance durability.
+This initial seal is foundational to the Countertop’s longevity.

 Absorption Test to Find Out If Your Granite Needs to Be Sealed

-How can you tell if a granite countertop needs to be resealed?
+How can you tell if a Granite Countertop needs to be resealed?
 It is very simple.
-To determine if your granite countertops are still adequately sealed, perform a straightforward water drop test.
+To determine if your Granite countertops are still adequately sealed, perform a straightforward water drop test.
 If droplets are absorbed rather than forming beads, it indicates a potential compromise in the seal’s effectiveness.

 Step-by-Step Guide: How to Perform an Absorption Test on Granite Countertops